ScoutingApp1764/scoutnew/README.md

 This is the 2016 1764 Scoutting App repository.
-It uses a >3.0 version of Tkinter and python2.

-Complain to the macbook managers for using the old libraries and programming languages, they maintain this stuff.
+The second one, anyway.
+It used python2 and Flask 0.10.
+Hopefully this one doesn't get remade entirely again.

 ===

-Variable naming:

-<abrievatedSubject><Tkinterclassabrev>

-ex: autoLabel
-For the autonomous label.

-For non-tkinter stuff, just make a 2-3 word named casedLikeThis.
+Client instructions:
+If you can't figure out how to use this, you probably shouldn't be a scouter

+Master instructions:
+Go to the /master subsite.
+The top URLS will link to specific comparisons of certain attributes, and the numbers below link to specific teams